RobbieLD/useful-scripts/README.md

 [Upload-Strava-Activities.ps1](Powershell/Upload-Strava-Activities.ps1) - Performs the Strava OAuth flow and uploads activities from a garmin device.

+[Git-Log-Parse.ps1](Powershell/Git-Log-Parse.ps1) - Parses the git log for specific messages and outputs a mark down table derived from the git log

 ## SQL

 [Current_Sessions.sql](SQL/Current_Sessions.sql) - Selects the sessions currently logged in to the database